 Yes.
 It is 100% free for the end-user.

 How can I start using NearBee with my non-Beaconstac beacons?

 There are some requirements that need to be met for NearBee to detect non-Beaconstac beacons.
-Read this help article to understand how you can do that.
+Please read our blog post that will help you transition from Nearby to NearBee.